immanent-tech/foragd/web/content/docs/tos.md

 ### 5. Responsibility for Payment

 You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay Foragd any charge incurred in connection with your use of the Service.
-If you dispute the matter, [email us](mailto:support@immanent.tech).
+If you dispute the matter, support[at]immanent[dot]tech.
 You are responsible for providing us with a valid means of payment for paid Accounts.
 Free Accounts are not required to provide payment information.

 ## Cancellation and Termination